adamant/adamant.tools.compiler.bootstrap/README.md

 The basic object-oriented subset is planned to include a minimal set of features to support programming.
 The list below should be taken as a general guideline.
 Some very basic language features have been omitted.
 For features that are listed, often only a very basic version of them will be supported.
 At the end of the list are some features that may be necessary to include, but will be omitted if possible.

+The compiler will be simplified to include code only for these features.
+Not attempt will be made to structure code for features that aren't currently present.
+For example, function types will not be used internally because function types aren't supported in this version of the language.
+Additionally, the compiler will be multi-phase with errors in any phase preventing subsequent phases from running.
+It is expected the phases will be lexing and parsing; name binding and type checking; and borrow checking.

 * [x] Stand-alone Functions - no generics
 * [x] Simple Types - `int`, `uint`, `size`, `offset`
 * [x] Simple Class Declarations - no base class, no generics (see below for supported members)